NasKar2/freenas-backup-appsdir/README.md

 Create appsdir-config file

-POOL_PATH is the the location of the pool
+POOL_PATH is the the location of the pool and will be set by default

 APPS_PATH is the location of the apps directory